 - Describe a person you know who is most like Christ and what trait you most admire about them.

-- What do you think Mike means when he says, "The greater the struggle to surrender, the greater the surprise"?
+- What do you think this comment means, "The greater the struggle to surrender, the greater the surprise"?